uwescience/ssdbmexperiment/README.md

 The motivation is to measure the performance of a straightforward relational implementation.

-Requires the file "gene_cassette_dump.COG.PFAM.tbl.gz" (not provided -- contact the authors of the paper)
+Requires two files that are not provided -- contact the authors to obtain them:
+1. "gene_cassette_dump.COG.PFAM.tbl.gz" (the input data)
+2. query2.out (the expected answer)

 1) Setup
 -----------------